lloistborn/lloistborn.github.io/_posts/2024-11-25-my-attempt-creating-dynamic-title-using-react.md

 This violated the DRY (Don't Repeat Yourself) principle.
 I needed a better solution.

 ## The Navigation-Driven Approach
 I decided to make the navigation items the single source of truth.
-I enhanced my navigation items in `AppLayout.tsx` to include a `title` property:
+I enhanced my navigation items in `AppLayout.tsx` to include a `pageTitle` property:

 ```jsx
 const navigationItems = [